redis/redis-doc/commands/xdel.md

-Removes the specified entries from a stream, and returns the number of entries deleted, that may be different from the number of IDs passed to the command in case certain IDs do not exist.
+Removes the specified entries from a stream, and returns the number of entries deleted.
+This number may be less than the number of IDs passed to the command in the case where some of the specified IDs do not exist in the stream.

-Normally you may think at a Redis stream as an append-only data structure, however Redis streams are represented in memory, so we are able to also delete entries.
+Normally you may think at a Redis stream as an append-only data structure, however Redis streams are represented in memory, so we are also able to delete entries.
 This may be useful, for instance, in order to comply with certain privacy policies.